streanger/python-midi/README.md

 ### VERSION_03

   - description: *third way is to create arduino with MIDI connector and bypass it over MIDI-USB switch to PC.
-It can also works over UART, with using FTDI*
+It can also works over UART, using FTDI*
   - board: atmega32
   - lib: MIDI_controller (https://github.com/tttapa/MIDI_controller)
   - out: fake MIDI (UART) / MIDI connector